BenjaminTollison/417-Design-Project/README.md

 ```math
 \frac{V_{i+1}}{V_i} = \frac{\cos \alpha_i}{\cos \alpha_{i+1}} = \text{de Haller}
 ```
+You may have noticed that $\alpha_1$ is now going to be a function of $\Lambda,\lambda$ which is intentional because after trying to hard code the angle of attack to be zero, flow seperation would happen.
+Because of python indexing the first stage starts at 0 and counts up to 4.
+Running this system of equations along the normalized x at equally spaced points produces the following.

 |    |   $\lambda$ |   $\Lambda$ |   $ \beta_1 $ |   $ \beta_2 $ |   $ \alpha_1 $ |   $ \alpha_2 $ |   $C_{w1}$ |   $C_{w2}$ |   de Haller |   $P_{0S}$ |   $T_{0S}$ |
 |---:|------------:|------------:|--------------:|--------------:|---------------:|---------------:|-----------:|-----------:|------------:|-----------:|-----------:|